osamahasanone/pv_simulator/README.md

 ## Prerequisites

-You need to have the RabbitMQ installed on your machine before getting started:
+You need to have the RabbitMQ server installed on your machine before getting started:

   * [Debian and Ubuntu](https://www.rabbitmq.com/install-debian.html)
   * [Windows](https://www.rabbitmq.com/install-windows.html)